 (7) Indicators were not tracked in the noted time period.

-(9) Includes employees employed by Dream Asset Management Corporation, which includes DRM and MPCT.UN employees, and Canadian DRR.U employees.
-Does not include employees at recreational properties, employees on leaves of absence (e.g., permanent disability, long-term disability, parental leave), interns, and DRR.U employees of Pauls Corp.
+(9) Includes employees employed by Dream Asset Management Corporation, which includes DRM, MPCT.UN and Canadian DRR.U employees, as well as employees of Dream European Advisors GmbH, Dream Netherlands Advisors B.V., Dream US Manager LLC).
+Does not include employees employed at Dream recreational properties, employees on leaves of absence (e.g., permanent disability, long-term disability, parental leave) interns and DRR.U employees.

-(11) Turnover is calculated as a percentage of employee headcount within the noted category.
+(12) Turnover is calculated as a percentage of average employee headcount in noted category.

-(15) Includes the Portfolio Manager and Chief Financial Officer of MPCT.UN.
+(15) Executives include: the Portfolio Manager and Chief Financial Officer of MPCT.UN.

 Environmental